5jt/dyalog-cookbook/manuscript/09-Documentation.md

 Documentation is the bad mother of software.
 Programmers learn early that we depend on it but must not trust it.
-On the one hand we need it for the software we use.
-On the other we learn a great wariness of it for the software we develop.
+On the one hand we need it for the software we use; on the other hand we learn a great wariness of it for the software we develop.
 Understanding why this is so will help us see what to do about documenting `MyApp`.

 It helps to distinguish three quite different things people refer to as _documentation_.